 What Are Chrome Notifications

-As a point of clarification, these push notifications are not the same thing as what you might see in Windows Action Center.
+As a point of clarification, these push notifications are not the same thing as what you might see in the Windows Action Center.
 They are also different from Chrome browser pop-ups.
-Instead, these notifications are “pushed” out from various websites and usually alert you of new site content, but it might be a calendar event.
-Typically they appear in the bottom right of your browser as the example below illustrates.
+Instead, these notifications are “pushed” out from various websites.
+They usually alert you of new site content, but it might be a calendar event.
+Typically they appear in the bottom right of your browser, as the example below illustrates.

-Prior to getting these notices, you probably saw a notice like the one below.
-You may not remember allowing these alerts, but at some point you were given a choice.
-It’s easy to just click Allow without thinking of the outcome.
+Before getting these notices, you probably saw a notice like the one below.
+You may not remember allowing these alerts, but at some point, you were given a choice.
+It’s easy to click the Allow button without thinking of the outcome.
 After all, if you’ve never seen one of these messages, you really don’t know what to expect.
 People sometimes think the website won’t display properly if they block notifications.

-The easiest way is to disable a notification when you receive it.
-Simply right-click the notification and you’ll get a prompt that reads Disable notifications from “domain name”.
+The easiest way is to disable the notification when you receive it.
+Right-click the notification, and you’ll get a prompt that reads Disable notifications from “domain name.”

 The second way is to go into your Chrome browser settings.
 This method allows you to change notifications en-masse or individually.